|

 No running water, no inside plumbing, no way to run to the store for bread, meat, or butter.
+The name of the game was survival. |

 In our current world, it’s hard to conceive of what it’s like to feed a lot of mouths when you have empty pockets and no promise of help.
 In 1934, welfare was non-existent, but my long-ago farmer relatives would have died before taking government handouts anyway.
 Without education, opportunity, and with no way to move up a corporate ladder or go to college to better one’s self, life was lived by prayer, hope, and the sweat of the brow.

 Food meant the difference between living or dying for the farmers and sharecroppers of 1930s Oklahoma.
-I highlight that struggle and life lived close to the earth in my latest novel, Blackberry Road
+I highlight that struggle and life lived close to the earth in my latest novel, Blackberry Road.

 No Crops ~ No Life